mlgill/markdown_cv/index.md

 `2001-2006`
 __Yale University, Department of Molecular Biophysics and Biochemistry__, Graduate Research Fellow
-Developed methods for the study monovalent metal binding in nucleic acids using 205Thallium NMR.
+Developed methods for the study of monovalent metal binding in nucleic acids using 205Thallium NMR.
 Advisors: Professor J. Patrick Loria and Professor Scott A. Strobel

 `1997-2001`